a66as/a66as.github.io/about.md

 		<li>... and I stopped counting...</li>
 	</ul>
 	<h2>The real me</h2>
 	<p>As a human on the planet earth, I blog, run, play badminton and take a lot of photos.
 I watch movies that build some connection to real life, that means I usually spend most of my time choosing a movie rather than watching one.
 I prefer to hike mountains (unfortunately we don't have real mountains in Sweden).
-I love to discuss culture, history, science, and technology.
-My running bests:<br>
+I love to discuss culture, history, science, and technology. <br> My running bests:<br>
-		5k 24:39 <br>
+		-5k, 24:39 <br>
-		10k 52:14 <br>
+		-10k, 52:14 <br>
-		Half-Marathon 1:54:44</p>
+		-Half-Marathon, 1:54:44</p>
 </div>